life-itself/web3/notes/are-crypto-tokens-securities.md

 ## Evaluation

+### November 2022 update

+We are adding a brief update to this piece to note the spectacular collapse of one of the world's largest crypto exchanges, FTX, in late 2022.
+This provides compelling further evidence that a tougher regulatory approach is and always was needed for crypto.
+Find out more via our [deep dive on the FTX collapse](/notes/post-ftx-collapse.md), and its tragic vindication of our analysis.

 ### Subclaim 1: A better, easier way to raise money for my venture

 The smartphone era gives retail investors access to the public equities market with unparalleled levels of simplicity unseen in markets.
 There’s also a genuine interest in giving retail investors access to private equity investments.
 But is access to the public equities market appropriate for retail investors?